skypjack/entt/docs/md/entity.md

 In this case, it must be provided with a reference registry for subsequent operations.<br/>
-Alternatively, when using the value type provided by `EnTT`, it's also possible to create a reactive storage directly inside a registry:
+Alternatively, when using the value type provided by `EnTT`, it is also possible to create a reactive storage directly inside a registry:

 ```cpp